- Made with Organic, Fermented Holy Basil

 What is fermentation and why is it important?

 Fermentation is an ancient process used to break down food into more absorbable components.
-During the fermentation process, microorganisms use aerobic and anaerobic metabolism to convert food compounds into powerful metabolites.

 Here are some key benefits of fermentation:

-- Fermentation pre-digests nutrients and beneficial compounds into more accessible and bioavailable forms.†
+- Fermentation pre-digests nutrients and beneficial compounds into more accessible and bioavailable forms.

-- In some instances, fermentation can actually make certain foods more edible and more digestible, such as roots, leaves, nuts, tubers, seeds and grains.†
+- In some instances, fermentation can actually make certain foods more edible and more digestible, such as roots, leaves, nuts, tubers, seeds and grains.

 - Fermentation can increase the presence of probiotics in the food.

-For example, it takes approximately 3,000 lemons to make one kilo of lemon essential oil, while one 15mL bottle of lemon essential oil takes about 75 lemons!
+For example, it takes approximately 3,000 lemons to make one kilo of lemon essential oil, while one 15mL bottom of lemon essential oil takes about 75 lemons!
 To go deeper, there are nearly 300 drops in a 15mL bottle, so 1 drop of lemon essential oil is made by using ¼ of a whole lemon!